moxystudio/react-native-with-moxy/docusaurus/docs/what-is-included/available-scripts.md

 ## `npm run bundle:ios:js:prod`

-This script will generate a JavaScript source map for the iOS platform.
+This script will create an optimized, production-ready JavaScript bundle targeted to the iOS platform and its respective source map.

-You can find the source map file, `ios.bundle.map`, in the project's root directory.
+You will find the the bundle file, `index.ios.bundle`, in the directory `ios/`.
+The source map file, `ios.bundle.map`, is created at the project's root directory.

 ## `npm run bundle:android:js:prod`

-This script will create an optimized, production-ready JavaScript bundle targeted to the Android platform and it's respective source map.
+This script will create an optimized, production-ready JavaScript bundle targeted to the Android platform and its respective source map.

 You will find the the bundle file, `index.android.bundle`, in the directory `android/app/src/main/assets/`.
 The source map file, `android.bundle.map`, is created at the project's root directory.